Is European Baby Formula Better? Everything You Need to Know

 Over-the-counter baby formulas in the US tend to be one-size fits manufactured for infants from birth through twelve months and toddler formula for little ones over 12 months.

-The European Union recognizes that each baby is unique, and the first year has many steps and changes.
+The European Union recognizes that each little one is unique, and the first year has many steps and changes.
 Stages in European organic baby formulas are designed to meet your child’s developmental and dietary needs monthly rather than yearly.

 At the very basics, the nutritional needs of a newborn are much different than an infant that is a year old.
 Fats, proteins, vitamins, and carbohydrates are best suited in amounts specific to each infant stage.